dimfeld/website/posts/svelte_transitions_on_multiple_elements.md

           if (d) {
 ```

 The schedule tells this element's transition when to start and end in relation to the other transitioning elements.
 Again, this will be covered in more detail in the next post, or you can [see it here](https://github.com/dimfeld/svelte-zoomable/blob/master/src/transition_schedulers.js).
-The default preset tells the "other" overview transitions to run in the first half of the transition, and then the selected overview and its detail element to transition in the second half.
+The default preset tells the unselected overview boxes to transition in the first half, and then the selected overview and its detail element will transition in the second half.

 ```javascript
             let schedule = preset.schedule({